EU Threshold

 What happens if the actual contract value exceeds the EU threshold after the procedure?

 The threshold assessment is based on the estimated value at the time the procurement is initiated.
 If the authority made a reasonable and good-faith estimate that was below the threshold, the fact that the final contract value exceeds the threshold does not invalidate the procedure.
+This principle is established in Section 27 of the Procurement Act and confirmed by CJEU case law (C-16/98 Commission v France).
+However, if the estimate was unreasonably low or made in bad faith to avoid EU procedures, the procurement can be challenged.
+Contracting authorities should document their estimation methodology and the market research underlying it.
+If circumstances change significantly between planning and the tender deadline, the authority should reassess whether the procedure remains appropriate.

 Related Terms